Annex 15 - Damage Assessment

 Preliminary Damage Assessment

 Once a determination is made to activate a formal damage assessment process, Binghamton University personnel shall establish a Damage Assessment Team (DAT).
 The DAT conducts preliminary data gathering and conducts on-the-scene surveys and assessment of damage to Binghamton University property.
-The information is given to the university’s Incident Management Team (IMT) who summarizes the data and transmits that report to the university’s senior staff.
+The information is given to the University’s Incident Management Team (IMT), which summarizes the data and transmits that report to the University’s senior staff.

 Final Damage Assessment

 The final damage assessment is conducted to update, verify and collect detailed information on damages and their costs.
 The final damage assessment will begin immediately after the completion of the preliminary damage assessment or as soon after the initial damage assessment as allowed by conditions.

 Forming and Training the Teams